alvaro-osvaldo-tm/markdown-repository/support/repositories/workflows/systems engineering/System Statement Concept Workflow.md

       2. Fill the [System Mission](../../../../documents/enterprise/agreements/Statement%20of%20Work.md#System%20Mission) section with the [Problem Partitions](../../../../documents/enterprise/agreements/Problem%20Agreement.md#Problem%20Partitions).
       3. Fill the goals in the [System Purpose and Goals](../../../../documents/enterprise/agreements/Statement%20of%20Work.md#System%20Purpose%20and%20Goals) section with the [Problem Partitions](../../../../documents/enterprise/agreements/Problem%20Agreement.md#Problem%20Partitions).
    2. **General Foundation Description:**
-      - > [!note] You can use the [Context Diagram](../../../../documents/engineering/Context%20Diagram.md) and the storytelling approach to create the vision.
+      - > [!note] You can use the [System Boundary Context Diagrams](../../../../documents/engineering/System%20Boundary%20Context%20Diagrams.md) and the storytelling approach to create the vision.
       - > [!constraint] The 'General Foundation' must describe the system high-level strategic role in the organisation.
       1. Derive the general '[System Mission](../../../../documents/enterprise/agreements/Statement%20of%20Work.md#System%20Mission)' from the [Problem Agreement](../../../../documents/enterprise/agreements/Problem%20Agreement.md) describing the strategic system impact in the organisation.
       2. Derive the 'System Vision' from the 'System Mission'.
-      3. Update the [Context Diagram](../../../../documents/engineering/Context%20Diagram.md) to reflect the 'System Vision'.
+      3. Update the [System Boundary Context Diagrams](../../../../documents/engineering/System%20Boundary%20Context%20Diagrams.md) to reflect the 'System Vision'.
       4. Derive the general [System Purpose](../../../../documents/enterprise/agreements/Statement%20of%20Work.md#System%20Purpose%20and%20Goals) from the 'System Vision'
       5. Derive the general [System Goals](../../../../documents/enterprise/agreements/Statement%20of%20Work.md#System%20Purpose%20and%20Goals) from the 'System Purpose'
-      6. If necessary refine both [Context Diagram](../../../../documents/engineering/Context%20Diagram.md) and the [As-Is Diagram]
+      6. If necessary refine both [System Boundary Context Diagrams](../../../../documents/engineering/System%20Boundary%20Context%20Diagrams.md) and the [As-Is Diagram]
    3. **General Limitations Description:**
       1. Limit the 'Problem Space' eliciting the external and internal constraints, and general limitations, assumptions, and uncertainties that affect:
          1. The solution.